Hi everybody.

 How about Sunday afternoons in the studio?

-It's a little messy.
+It's a little messy All right,

-Alright it's a lot messy.
+It's a lot messy.

-I'm a little messy but that's what it's about.
+But that's what it's about.

-What I mean by that,
+What I mean by that.

-Once we get into it,
+Once we get into it.

 You want to have a surface to paint on.